 To be clear, the kind of wet work we're referring to here is not what you hear about in cloak and dagger novels or Martin Scorsese films.
 Although.
 Humm… There may be some crossover.
 Anyway, getting back on track.
-What we want to know is how well these machines move liquids in common wet mess scenarios.
+We want to know how well these machines move liquids in common wet mess scenarios.
 While the Kobalt is not at the very top of the class in this metric, it performs quite well overall.

 As a final assessment, we used a water lift gauge to measure the suction power of this model.
 At 22 inches of lift, this vacuum was right at average for the group in this evaluation.

 It really doesn't matter how well a vacuum moves liquids and rubbish if its battery runtime is so short that you can't finish the job.
 With that in mind, we ran a straightforward assessment of battery longevity.
-We plugged a fully charged battery into the vac in question and ran it without a load (i.e. only pulling air) until the machine died.
+We plugged a fully charged battery into the vac in question and ran it without a load (i.e., only pulling air) until the machine died.
 The elapsed time is what we call runtime.

 It may seem nitpicky, but this model is relatively loud at 80 dBa.
 Weighing in at nearly 11 pounds, it's also on the heavier side.
 Additionally, the vacuum has a rather long hose (96 inches fully stretched), which is fine if you need the length.
-However, it doesn't retract to a short, easily manageable length like some of its competitors.
-That said, the Kobalt has a HEPA rated filter that is wet washable.
+However, it doesn't retract to a short, easily manageable length like some competitors.
+That said, the Kobalt has a HEPA-rated filter that is wet washable.
 We find that to be a real plus because the HEPA filter addresses one of the few safety concerns posed by these machines.

 — Nick Miley and Austin Palmer